sts10/tidy/readme.markdown

 and more!

-If you do NOT want Tidy to sort list alphabetically, you can use the `--no-sort` option.
+NOTE: If you do NOT want Tidy to sort list alphabetically, you can use the `--no-sort` option.

 ## Usage